It’s one of the big fears of every solo traveller – how will I meet people?

 As foreigners, we generally only get to see one side of the city, and that’s because it’s typical for hotels and hostels to be clustered in the safer, more developed areas of town.
 I stayed mostly in the Sukhumvit area in Bangkok and the Makati area of Manila, and these places really gave me a shiny view of those cities.
 The very few times I did venture out, I saw a far less glamorous side of things.
 That’s why I’m a big advocate of volunteering.
 Not only is it a way to give back, but it also allows you to see both sides of the city; something I don’t always get to do.
 The bonus here is making new friends!
 Every time I’ve volunteered, which has mostly been in East Africa, I’ve met AMAZING people – both foreigners and locals.
 However, volunteering has its own set of challenges – something I’ll write up on soon.
-For now, you can take a look at the volunteer resources on my Travel Stuff page.

 This is something that goes far beyond the idea of making friends, but I can’t stress it enough.
 Don’t plan everything!
 For me, the ideal trip is to just have my flights sorted and everything else is open.
 I know what day I leave home and I know what day I arrive home.
 Everything in between is a mystery.
 Sometimes, I may book 1 or 2 days of accommodation to start with as well.
 I cannot tell you how many times I’ve seen travellers strangling themselves, in tears, screaming in frustration because they have to leave a place before they’re ready.
 And it’s always because they’ve already booked and paid for a tour or a hotel or a flight and can’t get a refund.
 A lot of travellers are just wanderers – they usually make plans on a whim and then just go the next day.
 You might be sitting around the hostel lounge and a bunch of you will see something on the internet and be like, “Hey, guys, look at this island, let’s go there tomorrow and stay for a few days.”